Sponges

 earthworms

-the Crown-of-Thorns Starfish is a large nocturnal sea star that preys upon coral polyps.
+own-of-Thorns Starfish is a large nocturnal sea star that preys upon coral polyps.
 The crown-of-thorns receives it name from venomous thorn-like spines that cover its body.
 The Crown-of-Thorns is endemic to tropical coral reefs in the Red Sea, the Indian Ocean, and the Pacific Ocean.
 Solitary animals, they feed alone and maintain constant distance between themselves and other members of their species.
 The Crown-of-Thorns is the second largest sea star in the world.
-Only the Giant Sunstar is larger.
+Only the Giant Sunstar is larger.sea urchin

 Arthropods are critical to the food chain.
 They are the major source of food for most other animals and even a few plants.
 Birds, reptiles, fish, and other arthropods eat them.
 Even people eat arthropods.
 In the oceans, arthropods such as krill, copepods, and other crustaceans form the foundation of the food chain on which most fish and sea mammals survive.